Watch Command – To monitor the command activity in Linux

 kill the process.

 Watch command comes in handy when you want to troubleshoot the issue by monitoring a command output continuously.
-It will monitor anything, not only command.
+It will monitor anything, not only commands.

 Watch command is available in default repository and installed by default.
 In case, if it’s not installed, use the distribution package manager and get installed.